 For professional players, it was more than a loss

-Lee Sedol eventually retired after the AlphaGo match and said this: “When I was young, I was taught that Go was like art.
-I think of Go as something like a work of art made with stones, but what kind of art can this be now?
-The very art I learned has collapsed.
-I felt it would be hard to keep going.”
-What broke after AlphaGo was not just a few patterns or ideas.
-It was the meaning many professional players had attached to the game for their entire lives.
+Lee Sedol eventually retired and put it this way: "When I was young, I was taught that Go was a kind of art.
+I think of it as a work of art made with stones, but what kind of art can it be now?
+The art I learned has collapsed.
+I felt it would be hard to keep going."
+What broke after AlphaGo wasn't just a few patterns or ideas.
+It was the meaning these players had spent their whole lives building around the game.

 Players started training to play more like AI